yuxuanli/IdentifyUsersFromHTTPHeader/README.md

 # IdentifyUsersFromHTTPHeader

-As we all know http header contain some information that related with the users.
+As we all know HTTP header contains some information that related with the browser agent.

-How specific can we achieve to identify the identity of that specific user?
+How specific can we achieve to recognize the identity of that specific user behind the screen?

-Or could we use the header as a big data source to anlysis the components of our customers?
+Or could we use the headers' information as a big data source to anlysis the components or distribution of our customers?

 This project is used for this and there are maybe a lot we can do.